Motor racing-W Series links up with Formula One for 2021 and beyond

 By Alan Baldwin

-LONDON, Nov 12 (Reuters) - The women-only W Series will link up with Formula One next season and beyond with eight support races at grand prix weekends, organisers said on Thursday.
+LONDON, Nov 12 (Reuters) - The all-female W Series will support eight Formula One race weekends next season as part of a multi-year deal that will also help raise the profile of women in a male-dominated sport, organisers said on Thursday.

 The series started up in 2019 but cancelled racing this year due to the COVID-19 pandemic.